 Group Stage, Seeding and Hosting

-Following the Group Stage, the advancing teams will be joined by the top MLS and LIGA MX clubs and will be placed in a fixed bracket to compete in the single-game elimination Knockout Rounds beginning with the Round of 32 (16 matches), followed by Round of 16 (eight matches).
+Knockout Rounds: Following the Group Stage, the advancing 30 teams will be joined by LIGA MX and MLS cup champions (Columbus Crew and Club America, respectively) and will be placed in a fixed bracket to compete in the single-game elimination Knockout Rounds beginning with the Round of 32 (16 matches), followed by Round of 16 (eight matches).
 The eight advancing teams will compete in the Quarterfinals (four matches) before the two Semifinal matches.
+Leagues Cup 2024 Third Place and Final will determine the three Concacaf Champions Cup qualified clubs.